johnpuddephatt/zerowaste/src/projects/coats.md

     content: >-
       We’ve set up Leeds Winter Coat Appeal to make it easy for people across Leeds to donate, share and collect good quality second hand winter coats.
-      The appeal launches on 21 October 2024 and will continue until the end of January 2025 - with all coats being distributed to local families by the end of February 2025.
+      The appeal launched on 20 October 2025 and will continue until the end of January 2026 - with all coats being distributed to local families by the end of February 2026.

       Last year's Appeal was a huge success thanks to the many businesses, individuals and community groups that got involved donating and distributing coats.
-We were able to give out over 7,600 items of winter clothing to families for free.
-That saved people over £144,000 - money that stayed within the family budget and could be spent on other essentials.
+Last year we were able to give out 8,900 items of winter clothing to families in Leeds for FREE.
+That saved people over £272,800 - money that stayed in the family budget and could be spent on other essentials.
 The rising cost of food, utilities and other living costs is hitting people hard and it's especially difficult over the cold winter months.

-      **Donations welcome from 21 October 2024 - 31 January 2025.
-[Find your nearest drop-off point here](https://docs.google.com/document/d/1F08UeFw0pxEW2CuWIHKc8UWeDNsFr5tQ/edit?usp=sharing&ouid=111174684810694430309&rtpof=true&sd=true)**
+      **Donations welcome from 20 October 2025 - 30 January 2026.** [Find your nearest drop-off point here](https://drive.google.com/drive/folders/1VvlVIPEkKCfaKLwdKzmAYRpE0uu_DSE3)

       [](https://docs.google.com/document/d/1Wvrv4qIub561Q71WLciZZ1RC5etxzeQl/edit?usp=sharing&ouid=111174684810694430309&rtpof=true&sd=true)

-      Free coats will be available from 4 November 2024 until 28 February 2025.
-[Find your nearest collection point here](https://docs.google.com/document/d/1Wvrv4qIub561Q71WLciZZ1RC5etxzeQl/edit?usp=sharing&ouid=111174684810694430309&rtpof=true&sd=true)
+      Free coats will be available a various distribution points across Leeds in early November 2025.
+A full list will be uploaded shortly.
   - title: Why we’re doing it
     content: >-
       Leeds is a very generous city and we are so thankful that people can and want to help.
-From September 2023 to September 2024 we distributed over 22,800 items of second hand, donated school uniform to over 3,600 families, saving them over £388,900 - which they can then spend on other essentials.
+From September 2024 to September 2025 we distributed over 26,850 items of second hand, donated school uniform to over 3,800 families, saving them over £402,750 - which they can then spend on other essentials.
 Now we want to do the same with coats, hats, scarves and gloves.